The 2014 Indiana Governor’s Conference for Women

 Whitney Johnson, Managing Director & Co-Founder, Springboard Fund; Author, Dare, Dream, Do: Remarkable Things Happen When You Dare to Dream

 The idea is simple, but powerful: disruptive companies and ideas upend markets by doing something truly different – they see a need, an empty space waiting to be filled, and they dare to create something for which a market may not yet exist.
 An expert in driving innovation via personal disruption, Whitney Johnson will demonstrate how the frameworks of disruptive innovation can apply to you: if you want to be successful in unexpected ways, follow your own disruptive path.
 Dare to innovate.
 Dream big dreams.
 Do something astonishing.
 Disrupt yourself.
-As the driving force behind the online marketing of a major national cleaning products supplier, she set standards that are still being followed by the industry long before others copied her program.
+As the driving force behind the online marketing of a major national cleaning supplies distributor, she set standards that are still being followed by the industry long before others copied her program.
 In this session, Whitney Johnson will share her personal story of disruption and will teach you how powerful it can be in your evolving reinvention, both personally and professionally.

 Show Me the Money: How to Raise Money for Your Business

 Moderator: Dave Clark, Managing Director, One Torch Fund; Panel: Jane Applegate, Author, 201 Great Ideas for Your Small Business; Director, Strategic Partnerships & Events, Plum AlleyFund; Geri Stengel, Contributor, Forbes, President, Ventureneer

 Whether your business is in the idea stage or you are seeking cash to grow, you will learn the ins and outs of achieving your financial goals.
 Whether it’s through crowd-funding, the venture capital route, or through friends and family, this nationally-acclaimed group of experts can help you figure out the right path for obtaining the money.